sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

   - The plugin instances are invoked upon first message
   - Each instance is fed with messages that are configured for that instance
     - An instance running in BGP container can be configured to receive messages from bgpd process only.
 There can be another instance for messages from bgpcfgd.

+- [ TODO: Provide a PR link for a use case, say BGP here, as reference ]

 ![image](https://user-images.githubusercontent.com/47282725/165850058-76ed4806-f43b-4959-8b33-b8365ac6348c.png)